 Mean score of companies in the Media Production industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-In 2023, Vivendi reported total greenhouse gas emissions of approximately 10291000 kg CO2e for Scope 1, 14221000 kg CO2e for Scope 2, and a significant 272246000 kg CO2e for Scope 3 emissions.
-This reflects a comprehensive approach to emissions reporting, covering direct emissions from owned or controlled sources (Scope 1), indirect emissions from the generation of purchased electricity (Scope 2), and all other indirect emissions (Scope 3).
-Vivendi has set ambitious climate commitments, aiming to reduce absolute Scope 1 and 2 greenhouse gas emissions by 71% by 2035, using 2018 as the base year.
-Additionally, the company plans to increase its annual sourcing of renewable electricity from 10% in 2018 to 100% by 2030.
-For Scope 3 emissions, which include categories such as business travel and waste generated in operations, Vivendi targets a reduction of 43% by 2035, alongside a 21% reduction in emissions from downstream leased assets.
-Furthermore, Vivendi is committed to ensuring that 85% of its suppliers, based on emissions from purchased goods and services, will have science-based targets by 2026.
-These initiatives align with industry standards and demonstrate Vivendi's commitment to addressing climate change and reducing its carbon footprint.
+In 2023, Vivendi reported total carbon emissions of approximately 24512000 kg CO2e, comprising 10291000 kg CO2e from Scope 1, 14221000 kg CO2e from Scope 2, and a significant 282210000 kg CO2e from Scope 3 emissions.
+The company has set ambitious climate commitments, aiming to reduce absolute Scope 1 and 2 greenhouse gas emissions by 71% by 2035, using 2018 as the base year.
+Additionally, Vivendi plans to increase its annual sourcing of renewable electricity from 10% in 2018 to 100% by 2030.
+For Scope 3 emissions, which include categories such as business travel and waste generated in operations, Vivendi targets a reduction of 43% by 2035.
+Furthermore, the company aims to decrease emissions from downstream leased assets by 21% within the same timeframe.
+Vivendi also commits to ensuring that 85% of its suppliers, based on emissions from purchased goods and services and capital goods, will have science-based targets by 2026.
+These initiatives reflect Vivendi's commitment to aligning with industry standards for climate action and sustainability.

 Access structured emissions data, company-specific emission factors, and source documents